hypercerts-org/hypercerts/docs/docs/developer/api/contracts/marketplace/TransferManager.md

 # TransferManager

-_LooksRare protocol team (👀,💎)_
+_LooksRare protocol team (👀,💎); bitbeckers_

 > TransferManager

-This contract provides the transfer functions for ERC721/ERC1155/Hypercert/Hyperboard for contracts that require them.
+This contract provides the transfer functions for ERC721/ERC1155/Hypercert for contracts that require them.
 Collection type &quot;0&quot; refers to ERC721 transfer functions.
 Collection type &quot;1&quot; refers to ERC1155 transfer functions.
 Collection type &quot;2&quot; refers to Hypercert transfer functions.
-Collection type &quot;3&quot; refers to Hyperboard transfer functions.

 _&quot;Safe&quot; transfer functions for ERC721 are not implemented since they come with added gas costs to verify if the recipient is a contract as it requires verifying the receiver interface is valid._